sassoftware/gentle-intro-stats-using-sas-studio/README.md

+### Notice: this book is no longer in publication and the repository is now archived.
 This repository contains the sample code for the book *A Gentle Introduction to Statistics Using SAS<sup>Ⓡ</sup> Studio*.

 Data files are .xlsx files.
 Sample programs are .sas files.